Blepharoplasty Upper & Lower Eye Lift

 For a lower eyelid surgery, the incision is generally made inside your lower eyelid so the scar is not visible.

-Your facial surgeon will go over the details of scarring in your pre-surgical appointment.
+Your facial plastic surgeon will go over the details of scarring in your pre-surgical appointment.

 View all blepharoplasty videos